KelvinHere/Yoga_Milestone_4/testing.md

 ***
 Automated testing carried out by unit testing, and coverage of these tests was monitored by using **Coverage** (`pip3 install coverage`), coverage will create a report to show how much of the code is covered by the unit tests.

-Coverage can be run on individial apps like this `coverage run --source lessons manage.py test` The report from this can be viewed simply with `coverage report` Create an in depth report with visulisation of the code tested with `coverage html` View this indepth report by viewing **index.html** in the directory **htmlcov** in gitpod by
+- Coverage can be run on individial apps like this `coverage run --source lessons manage.py test`
+    - I used the additional omit function to remove migrations from the coverage, see below
+    - `coverage run --omit=*/migrations/* --source lessons manage.py test`
+- The report from this can be viewed simply with `coverage report`
+- Create an in depth report with visulisation of the code tested with `coverage html`
+- View this indepth report by viewing **index.html** in the directory **htmlcov** in gitpod by
     - starting a http server `python3 -m http.server`
     - open the port and navigate to **htmlcov/index.html**